-With Level Control Relay plugged in and power to Ice Flaker on, unplug Emitter and Receiver.
+With Level Control Relay plugged in and power to Ice Flaker on, remove wire leads from the Emitter and the Receiver.

-Use a voltmeter to verify 24 volts across blue and brown pins.
+Use a voltmeter to verify 24 volts across Blue and Brown terminals.
 Alternatively you can check terminals #1 and #10 on the Level Control Relay.